Skip to content

 If I have a PSAN registration, am I CASP-authorised?

 No. PSAN registration was a different regime.
-MiCA requires a fresh CASP authorisation.
-The transitional provisions in Article 143 allow continued operation during the file process, within defined windows.
+MiCA requires a fresh CASP authorisation; the Article 143 transitional provisions allow continued operation during the application process, within defined windows.

 What is the difference between a CASP and an EMI for stablecoin work?

-An EMI may issue an Electronic Money Token (EMT) — a stablecoin referenced to one official currency — under MiCA Title IV, sitting inside the EMI licence.
-A CASP provides crypto-asset services to clients (custody, exchange, etc.) — that is the Title V regime.
-A firm doing both holds both authorisations.
+An EMI may issue an E-Money Token — a stablecoin referencing one official currency — under Title IV, inside its EMI licence.
+A CASP provides crypto-asset services to clients under Title V. A firm doing both holds both authorisations.

 Are there specific Spanish overlays on MiCA?